Librarika/manual/docs/index.md

 ### Hosting Requirements

-All librarika libraries are hosted on the cloud at [https://librarika.com](https://librarika.com).
+All **librarika** libraries are hosted on the cloud at [https://librarika.com](https://librarika.com).
 You do not need any additional hosting.

 ---

 ## Built-in OPAC

-Online public catalog (OPAC) comes built-in with each librarika libraries.
+Online public catalog (OPAC) comes built-in with each **librarika** library.
 That means, you can instantly publish your catalog online or you can make your library private if you want to.

 ---

 ## Mobile Apps

-Librarika provides both iPhone and Android apps for librarians to scan barcodes, upload cover photos as well as manage catalog, members and circulations.
+**Librarika** provides both iPhone and Android apps for librarians to scan barcodes, upload cover photos as well as manage catalog, members and circulations.

 [<img src="https://ae85df921b92073b52e8-a126a45a4c59e90797d94cd877fbe744.ssl.cf3.rackcdn.com/static-pages/Download_on_the_App_Store_Badge_US-UK_135x40.svg" />](https://itunes.apple.com/us/app/librarika/id1102502605) [<img style="width: 155px; height:60px;" src="https://ae85df921b92073b52e8-a126a45a4c59e90797d94cd877fbe744.ssl.cf3.rackcdn.com/static-pages/google-play-badge.png" />](https://play.google.com/store/apps/details?id=com.librarika.android.dev&hl=en)